Relative Entropy Pathwise Policy Optimization: Wallclock Measurement Considerations

 Measuring wall-clock time has become a popular way of highlighting the practical utility of an algorithm as it allows us to quickly deploy new models and iterate on ideas.
 Rigorous wall-clock time measurement is a difficult topic, as many factors impact the wall-clock time of an algorithm.

-We chose to not compare the jax and torch-based versions head to head as we found significant runtime differences on different hardware, and the different compilation philosophies lead to different benefits and drawbacks.
+We chose to not compare the jax and torch versions head-to-head as we found significant runtime differences on different hardware, and the different compilation philosophies lead to different benefits and drawbacks.
 For example, jax' full jit-compilation trades a much larger initial overhead for significantly faster execution, which can amortize itself depending on the number of timesteps taken.
+This is the reason why we do not include FastTD3 in \autoref{fig:wallclock}, as only a PyTorch implementation of the algorithm exists.
+FastTD3 and \algoname use similar algorithms and hyperparameters, therefore, barring complexities like those discussed below, we expect them to perform at similar speeds.

-Especially the tanh-squashed log probability computation cannot be offloaded into an efficient kernel without providing one manually, which we have not done.
-Doing so would be an excellent way to speed up future SAC derived algorithms.
-This is not a concern for jax, due to the fact that all kernels are statically compiled when the program is first executed and so the CPU is under much lower load.
+More importantly, torch's compilation libraries are built to accelerate standard supervised and generative workflows, but do not support RL primitives equally well.
+As the CPU needs to load kernels during training which the GPU then executes, the CPU plays a much larger role in the speed measurements of the torch-based variant of REPPO.
+Especially the tanh-squashed log probability computation and the frequent resampling from the action space cannot be offloaded into an efficient kernel without providing one manually, which we have not done.
+This is likely due to the fact that torch keeps its random seed on the CPU.
+This is not a concern for jax, due to the fact that all kernels are statically compiled when the program is first executed, and random seeds are handled explicitly as part of the program state.
+Therefore, the CPU is under much lower load.

 Instead of raw wall-clock time measurements, which can vary massively across framework and hardware, we recommend that the community treat the question of wall-clock time more carefully.
 While the actual time for an experiment can be of massive importance from a practical point of view, the advantages and limitations of current frameworks can obscure exciting directions for future work.
 For example \algoname is highly competitive with PPO when implemented in jax, but struggles somewhat in torch due to framework specific design choices.